Forever and a Day (1943 film): Background

 The fourth episode was set to film in the autumn of 1941 after Cary Grant and Alfred Hitchcock – the leading man and director – had completed the film Suspicion: the availability of the episode's leading lady: Ida Lupino, was a non-issue, the actress being on suspension at Warner Bros.
 When the filming of Suspicion ran overtime preventing both Grant and Hitchcock from filming the fourth episode in September 1941 Brian Aherne replaced Grant as Lupino's leading man, with René Clair replacing Hitchcock as director.
 Filming on the fifth episode – with Edmund Goulding directing leading players Robert Cummings and Merle Oberon – began 27 November 1941, with the film as originally envisioned completed after the filming day of 1 December 1941: however the 7 December 1941 attack on Pearl Harbor infused in Hardwicke the need to modify the film to reflect the direct involvement in World War II which Pearl Harbor made inevitable.
 When the film remained incomplete several months into 1942, RKO – who by then had spent $100,000 over the agreed $300,000 production costs budget – insisted the film be "wrapped" and made ready for release, assigning Frank Lloyd to direct Kent Smith and Ruth Warrick – both RKO contract players – in a "framing" segment set in 1941 which would open and close the film also popping up between the second and third episode.
 It was hoped that Forever and a Day could be released in November 1942: however the film would not be released until March 1943.

+Clair later said "Forever and a Day I totally disown" and he became involved after Hithcock dropped out "Since the British considered I was almost one of them after having made two pictures in England, they asked me to direct that short sketch and so I agreed.
+But the script had already been completed, and I only partially revised it.
+The way it had been written, the sketch would have lasted half an hour and would have cost a fortune to shoot.
+All I really did was trim it down into reasonable proportions and make it viable...
+It's the only film I've ever directed for which I didn't write the script.
+Completely uninteresting."